slittorin/raspberrypi-install/README.md

    - Leave `Keyboard layout` as 'us'.
    - Enabled `Skip first run wizard`.
    - Disable `Enable telemetry`.
-6. Enter SD Card into RPI 4.
+6. Enter SD Card into RPI.
 7. Boot the device on the network, wait 10 minutes (how long time is really needed?).
 8. From the router, set fixed IP on the server.
    - Possibly a new reboot is required.